eduardo-sm/tizen-help/README.md

       - connect       > Connect to the TV using the provided IP or the IP in SAMSUNG_DEVICE_IP variable.
       - disconnect    > Disconnect from the TV using the provided IP or the IP in SAMSUNG_DEVICE_IP variable.
       - appid         > Show the [app-id] from a given [wgt] file.
+      - repackage     > Unpack and repack a wgt using the active signing profile.
       - profile       > Sets a profile for signing.
 If no profile is provided, a menu will open to choose from current profiles.
 If fzf is available, it will be use to display the menu.
       - info          > Show current value of CHROMIUM and SAMSUNG_DEVICE_IP variables